codeigniter-kr/ci4userguidekr/source/libraries/sessions.rst

 Session Library
 ###############

-The Session class permits you maintain a user's "state" and track their activity while they browse your site.
+The Session class permits you to maintain a user's "state" and track their activity while they browse your site.

 CodeIgniter comes with a few session storage drivers, that you can see